hal/wildfly/README.md

 ### `start-wildfly.sh <version> [<parameters>]`

 Starts a WildFly standalone server for the specified version.
 Parameters are passed to the `standalone.sh` script of WildFly.
 Use `-d` or `--domain` to start WildFly in domain mode.
 The domain mode uses a modified default configuration using `auto-start=false` for all servers.
-Parameters are passed to the `domain.sh` script
+Parameters are passed to the `domain.sh` script.

 Example: